tlourey/tlourey.github.io/pages/git-commands.md

 More Info:

-* <https://stackoverflow.com/a/20653073>: awesome stackoverflow on how it works, what it matters and how to address.
+* <https://stackoverflow.com/a/20653073>: awesome StackOverflow on how it works, what it matters and how to address.
 * <https://git-scm.com/docs/gitattributes#_end_of_line_conversion>
 * <https://git-scm.com/docs/git-config#Documentation/git-config.txt-coreautocrlf>